arypbatista/godot-bordered-polygon-2d/README.md

 ## Usage

-Create a `BorderedPolygon2D` node and attach a texture and border texures.
+Create a `BorderedPolygon2D` node and attach either a single border texture or a TileSet with several border texures.
 You might need to use options to proper align/rotate/scale texture.
-If you want differnt textures for each polygon face you will need to attach a tileset with each border textures.

 ### Examples